bonny/WordPress-Simple-History/tests/readme.md

 ## Clean install of WordPress for tests

 - docker compose up
-- wp running on localhost:9191 but it thinks its on port 80 (beacuse thats the internal port)
+- wp running on localhost:9191 but it thinks its on port 80 (because thats the internal port)
 - access at http://localhost:9191/wp-login.php
 - ...forgot the rest.. update this next time I need to do it 🤷‍♀️.